azarudeen8/azarudeen8/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on programming besed
-- 📫 How to reach me ...
+- 📫 try to get the job ,like a data analysis and mechine learning
 - and i am looking for first job

 <!---